Bitcoin Dominance Analysis

 The total value of all Bitcoin in circulation at current market prices.
 This represents the aggregate value investors place on the Bitcoin network.

-The combined market capitalization of all cryptocurrencies including Bitcoin, Ethereum, and thousands of altcoins across all exchanges and protocols.
+The combined market capitalization of Bitcoin plus all altcoins (Ethereum and thousands of others) across exchanges and protocols.

 The Dominance Formula

-Bitcoin Dominance = (Bitcoin Market Cap / Total Crypto Market Cap) Γ— 100
+Bitcoin Dominance = (Bitcoin Market Cap / (Bitcoin + Altcoin Market Cap)) × 100

 When dominance is high (> 65%), Bitcoin is outperforming most altcoins.
 When dominance is low (< 45%), altcoins are generally outperforming Bitcoin, but this can also signal Bitcoin being undervalued relative to the broader market.